Nievethan/Nievethan/README.md

 # Nievethan Thanienayagam
-I enjoy learning new things and aim, to not only master my craft, but to broaden my knowledge as I dive in to the technological atmosphere.<br>I believe that if you understand how something is supposed to work, you can fix it.
-I strive to always learn new things and I am always ready to adapt.<br>I hope to become successful in my career and regarded as one who is good at what they do.
+I enjoy learning new things and aim, to not only master my craft, but to broaden my knowledge as I dive in to the technological atmosphere.
+I believe that if you understand how something is supposed to work, you can fix it.
+I strive to always learn new things and I am always ready to adapt.
+I hope to become successful in my career and regarded as one who is good at what they do.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/nievethan-thanienayagam/)